merthidayetoglu/MemXCT-CPU/readme.md

 ## Run

-Edit input parameters and run the application using run.sh
+Edit input parameters and run the application using run script.
+Update one of the run scripts for your system.

 ```bash
 #DOMAIN INFORMATION